Point-of-care test for onchocerciasis

 The Bill & Melinda Gates Foundation

-The goal of this project is to develop an affordable rapid test that will be sufficiently specific and sensitive, easy to use with minimal training requirements, require less-invasive sampling methods (finger prick), and provide rapid results.
-Although the rapid test will be unable to detect and quantitate the number of viable adult worms, which is the ideal for an onchocerciasis diagnostic test, it will have significant advantages over methods currently in use.
+The goal of this project is to develop an affordable rapid test that will be sufficiently specific and sensitive, easy to use with minimal training requirements, require less-invasive sampling methods (finger prick instead of skin snip), and provide faster results.
+It will have significant advantages over methods currently in use.
 Its design features make the test practical and convenient for use in the field.

 In combination with other strategies, a simple, field-friendly, and affordable rapid test could be a powerful tool for use in Africa as onchocerciasis programs move from control to elimination.
-One potential target application is the use of the rapid test in post-control areas.
-The test can be used to screen children for exposure and recent infection, indicating by inference recent or ongoing transmission.
-In unpublished reports, children from uncontrolled areas (without ivermectin treatment) were frequently found to test positive, whereas in areas where transmission has been interrupted, positivity in children was very infrequent.
+One target application is the use of the rapid test in post-control areas.
+In these places, the test can be used to screen children for exposure and recent infection, indicating recent or ongoing transmission.
 Together with epidemiological and entomological data, results from the rapid test could allow for timely actions to suppress possible reintroduction of infection into a given area.
-Another potential target application is the use of a rapid test to delineate transmission zones.
-There have been discussions that a new transmission map for Africa that includes hypo-endemic areas is needed for an elimination strategy.
-Since it can detect light infections, test results can be used in identifying hypo-endemic areas and in delineating transmission zones, in conjunction with other ecological, entomological, and parasitological findings.

 Contact the Onchocerciasis Team